US appeals judges express support for opponents of abortion pill | Law-Order

 US appeals judges express support for opponents of abortion pill

-Federal appeals court judges appeared to express support on Wednesday for opponents of the abortion pill mifepristone to pursue their case challenging its U.S. approval, which has potentially far-reaching consequences for abortion access across the country.
-From the start of the high-stakes oral arguments, the judges quickly and repeatedly pressed lawyers for the U.S. government and Danco Laboratories, which sells the drug under the brand name Mifeprex, to explain their view that the doctors and organizations could not pursue the lawsuit.
+Federal appeals court judges appeared to express support on Wednesday for opponents of the abortion pill mifepristone to pursue their challenge to its U.S. approval, which has potentially far-reaching consequences for abortion access across the country.
+From the start of the high-stakes oral arguments, the judges quickly and repeatedly pressed lawyers for the U.S. government and Danco Laboratories, which sells the drug under the brand name Mifeprex.

+The attorneys were pressed to explain their view that the doctors and organizations could not pursue the lawsuit because they have not been harmed by the drug, which was approved by the U.S. Food and Drug Administration more than two decades ago.
+The federal government is urging a three-judge panel of the 5th U.S. Circuit Court of Appeals in New Orleans to overturn last month's unprecedented ruling by U.S. District Judge Matthew Kacsmaryk in Amarillo, Texas suspending mifepristone's approval.

 Mifepristone is part of a two-drug regimen with misoprostol used for medication abortions, which account for more than half of U.S. abortions.
 It is approved for use in the first 10 weeks of pregnancy.
 Numerous medical studies have concluded that the drug is safe and effective.